turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 higher-level language constructs and inherent language safety.
 Furthermore, for high-level applications the possibility for updating the software easily and with little risk is desired.
 This can be done by patching in compiled languages like C, where the complete software is recompiled and either a patch, meaning only the differing parts of the compiled software, is deployed or the software is completely replaced by a new version.
 Patching poses its own set of risks and is therefore avoided when possible.
 The use of MicroPython would better allow this flexibility.
 Instead of recompiling the complete software, only a script that controls the lower level functionality has to be changed [@ESAupy].

 With the novel MicroPython implementation enabling Python to be used on constrained systems, its potential benefits and possibilities call for a detailed evaluation.
-Given ESAs work on the technical aspects of the implementation, I want to focus more on usability and a practical approach embedded within the MOVE-II CubeSat project.
+Given ESA's work on the technical aspects of the implementation, I want to focus more on usability and a practical approach embedded within the MOVE-II CubeSat project.

 The goal of this evaluation is to answer the following questions: